natybkl/news-site-rpa-bot/README.md

 - Extraction of article metadata including title, date, author, description, and picture link.
 - Analysis functions to count occurrences of search phrases in the article descriptions and detect the presence of money-related information.

-## Getting Started
-1. Clone the repository to your local machine.
-2. Install the required dependencies by running:
-    ```
-    pip install -r requirements.txt
-    ```
-3. Run the bot by executing the Python script `search_us_election.py`.

 ## Usage
 1. Upon running the bot, you will be prompted to enter the search topic and target month.